nikitavoloboev/data/docs/relationships/relationships.md

 Put above in short because I think it summarizes everything well.
 You have to be honest and communicate everything.

 If you honestly love the person.
 Find out what they like/enjoy doing.
 And do it.
-If your partner mention something they wanted or thought would be nice, take initiative and do it.
+If your partner mentions something they wanted or thought would be nice, take initiative and do it.

 Conflicts are natural too.
 Important to remember that a conflict is not you fighting with another person.
 It's you and her/him fighting to solve the issue/conflict whatever it may be.
 The hardest part is identifying what the issue is and being honest about it.